FS-Academy-Xi/phase-0-how-to-get-help/README.md

 - You can post in any public channel (e.g., #general)
 - Shortly before you start with a cohort you will be given access to a cohort-specific Slack channel
 - While you're completing the prework, you can post questions in the #js-prework-support channel.
-There will be other students there who may be able to help, and this channel is also staffed by Flatiron School instructors from 9am to 9pm eastern time, Monday through Friday.
+There will be other students there who may be able to help, and this channel is also staffed by Academy Xi instructors from 9am to 9pm eastern time, Monday through Friday.

 Equally, if you find someone else asking a question on Slack that you can provide insight on, please do!
 One of the best ways to confirm your own